vsrad/radeon-asm-tools/MANUAL.md

 * **Viewer Arguments**: command-line arguments for **Viewer Executable**.
 * **Local Copy Path**: path to the file on local machine to copy profiler output file.
 * **Run As Admin**: specifies whether the `Executable` is run with administrator rights.

+### Build Properties

+* **Executable**: path to the build executable on the remote machine.
+* **Arguments**: command-line arguments for **Executable**.
+* **Working Directory**: build working directory.
+* **Preprocessed Source**: path to the preprocessed source.
+When using a separate preprocessing step during the build, compiler error messages may refer to incorrect line numbers in the original source file.
+When specified, # linemarkers are extracted from the file and used to update locations in error messages.

 ## Remote Debugging Tools